 Annalee Flower Horne is a science fiction writer, Django developer, and open government advocate.
 She's passionate about diversity in tech, the science fiction and fantasy community, and geek culture as a whole.
 A former congressional staffer, she takes a particular interest in transparent, accountable, and effective access to elected officials.
 She works for an open government startup in Washington, DC, blogs irregularly at Geek Feminism, and tweets as @leeflower.

+Sue Gardner was the Executive Director of the Wikimedia Foundation, the non-profit organization behind Wikipedia – the world's largest and most popular encyclopedia, and the number five most-popular website in the world — from 2007–2014.
 Gardner, a seasoned journalist, was formerly head of CBC.ca, the website for the Canadian Broadcasting Corporation, one of Canada's most prominent and best-loved cultural institutions.
-Under her leadership, CBC.ca won many international awards for excellence, and grew to become Canada's most popular news site.
 Gardner started her career in 1990 as a producer with CBC's "As It Happens," an internationally-recognized groundbreaking news and current events radio program.
 She has worked in radio, television, newspapers, magazines and online.
 In 2012, Forbes Magazine named her one of The World's 100 Most Powerful Women.
 You can find her on twitter at @SuePGardner.

 Alicia Gibb is an advocate for open hardware, an academic researcher, and a hardware hacker.
 Alicia has worked within the open source hardware community for the past 3 years.
 Currently she is founding the Open Source Hardware Association (OSHWA), an organization to educate and promote building and using open source hardware.
 She also teaches at UC San Diego.
 Previous to serving OSHWA, Alicia was a researcher and prototyper at Bug Labs where she ran the academic research program and the Test Kitchen, an open R&D Lab.
 She was awarded a National Science Foundation SBIR grant for her sensor-based data collection module while at Bug Labs.
 She is a member of NYCResistor, where she has curated two international art shows, founded and co-chaired two Open Hardware Summits, and is an advisory board member for Linux Journal.
 Her electronics work has appeared in Wired magazine, IEEE Spectrum, Hackaday and the New York Times.
 When Alicia is not researching at the crossroads of open technology and innovation she is prototyping artwork that twitches, blinks, and might even be tasty to eat.
 She holds a degree in art education, a M.S. in Art History and a M.L.I.S. in Information Science from Pratt Institute.

 Sumana Harihareswara works as the Senior Technical Writer at the Wikimedia Foundation.
 She has worked at Collabora, GNOME, QuestionCopyright.org, Fog Creek Software, Behavior, and Salon.com, and contributed to the MediaWiki, AltLaw, Empathy, Miro, and Zeitgeist open source projects.
 She has been editor and release organizer for GNOME Journal and is a blogger at Geek Feminism.
-Sumana has keynoted Open Source Bridge in 2012 in addition to presentations at Open Source Bridge in 2010 and 2011, and at Foo Camp in 2010, and is the Google Summer of Code administrator for MediaWiki.
+Sumana has keynoted Open Source Bridge in 2012 and code4lib 2014 in addition to presentations at Open Source Bridge in 2010 and 2011, and at Foo Camp in 2010, and has been the Google Summer of Code and Outreach Program for Women administrator for MediaWiki.
 She holds an MS in technology management from Columbia University and a BA in political science from the University of California at Berkeley.
 She is on identi.ca and Twitter as @brainwane.

 Liz Henry is a writer, editor, and public speaker, concentrating on the intersection between hacker culture, popular culture, feminism and social justice.
 She is presently the Mozilla bugmaster.
 Previously, she worked as a developer at BlogHer, a women's online media company.
 Liz contributes as a writer and developer to Geekfeminism.org, the FeministSF blog and wiki, the Organization for Transformative Works, and Noisebridge, a hackerspace in San Francisco.
 At conferences like BlogHer, WisCon, and SXSWi she works to create infrastructure and an environment to improve access for women, people of color, and people with disabilities.
 She recently edited The WisCon Chronicles: Carnival of Feminist Science Fiction, and her latest book is Unruly Islands, a collection of technoutopian anarchafeminist poems.
 You can find her online writing at Bookmaniac.org, and on Twitter as @lizhenry.